rickhagwal/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Related to solving problems using serach techniques in artificial intelligence
+Related to solving 8 Puzzle using A* search in artificial intelligence